FodyF/cypress-pure-query/README.md

 ### Cypress pure queries that will not fail the test when the query fails.

-Cypress 12 gave query commands a new API, but as before they still fail the test when the query fails.
+Cypress 12 gave query commands a new API, but they still fail the test when the query fails.

 This library allows queries to be side-effect free, as per the [CommandQuerySeparation](https://martinfowler.com/bliki/CommandQuerySeparation.html) principle: